agiledev-students-fall2022/project-proposal-nullteam/README.md

 4. Tasnim Ahmed

+## What is the purpose of this sofware?
-## Our product helps people to easily split, manage, and understand their expenses.
+### Our product helps people to easily split, manage, and understand their expenses.

 We will be building a web application that will allow users to put in their daily expenses, add friends into the expense distribution chart and include or exclude certain friends from the group when splitting a bill and connect with a safe payment method that is used by everyone in the friend group or "family" to sort out the money.

-## Target Audience
+## Who is our target audience?

 This application is a productivity tool built for the college students, the graduates, the people who are starting to transition into 'adulthood'.
 It is for someone who wants to make accounting clear/easier for themselves and their friends.